SMEStorage/filefabric-scripts/README.md

 Repository holding scripts useful to File Fabric customers.

-The information in this document is provided on an as-is basis.
-You use it at your own risk.
+The information in these repos are provided on an as-is basis.
+You use them at your own risk.
-Storage Made Easy accepts no responsibility for errors or omissions, nor do we have any obligation to provide support for implementing or maintaining the backup script and procedure described here.
+Storage Made Easy accepts no responsibility for errors or omissions, nor do we have any obligation to provide support for implementing or maintaining the scripts within and procedure described here.
 Furthermore, we do not warrant that the design presented here is appropriate for your requirements.

 ## Features